Creating Web Sites

 • Choose multimedia images to include: this option is the same and previous option for notes but follows distribution settings for multimedia object records.

-The web site will be created in the folder you selected in step #3 in a new folder named "GC Site #" (where the number will be used only if needed to give the folder a unique name).
+The web site will be created in a subfolder in the the folder you chose and will be named "GC Site #" (where the number will be used only if needed to give the folder a unique name).
 For large files, it might take a while to create the entire site.
-The scripting progress window in GEDitCOM II will display the percentage completed as the script proceeds (unfortunately, due to the way MacOS runs scripts, you cannot stop it once started, other than to force quit GEDitCOM II).
-When the web site is done it will open in the application Safari and you can browse the results.
+The scripting progress window will display the percentage completed as the script proceeds (you can click the "x" button to abort if needed).
+When the web site is done it will open in your default browser for viewing.

-The above process is done by the "Web Site" extension that is installed when GEDitCOM II is installed.
-If for some reason it is not in your Extensions menu, you can download the latest version of the extension here.
+The above process is done by the "Web Site" extension.
+If it is missing in your Extensions menu, you can download the latest version of the extension here and then use "Install Extension..." menu command to install it.

 Create a web site for only selected records